Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Evocation/Fire Shield.md

     - A bit of phosphorous or a firefly

 ## Description:
-Thin and wispy flames wreathe your body for the duration, shedding bright light in a 10-foot radius and dim light for an additional 10 feet, You can end the spell early by using an action to dismiss it.\nThe flames provide you with a warm shield or a chill shield, as you choose.
-The warm shield grants you resistance to cold damage, and the chill shield grants you resistance to fire damage.\nIn addition, whenever a creature within 5 feet of you hits you with a melee attack, the shield erupts with flame.
+Thin and wispy flames wreathe your body for the duration, shedding bright light in a 10-foot radius and dim light for an additional 10 feet, You can end the spell early by using an action to dismiss it.

+The flames provide you with a warm shield or a chill shield, as you choose.
+The warm shield grants you resistance to cold damage, and the chill shield grants you resistance to fire damage.

+In addition, whenever a creature within 5 feet of you hits you with a melee attack, the shield erupts with flame.
 The attacker takes 2d8 fire damage from a warm shield, or 2d8 cold damage from a cold shield.